xiaoyang-sde/knowledge-base/docs/data-structures/09-extends-casting-high-order-functions.md

 public class RotatingSLList<Item> extends SLList<Item>
 ```

-With `extends` key word, the subclass withh inhert all these components:
+With `extends` key word, the subclass with inhert all these components:

 * All instance and static variables
 * All methods